awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions.md

 ### Console Sessions<a name="managing-sessions-intro-console"></a>

 Console sessions are supported on Windows and Linux NICE DCV servers\.
+If you are using a Windows NICE DCV server, you are only able to use console sessions\.

 Only one console session can be hosted on the NICE DCV server at a time\.
 Console sessions are created and managed by the Administrator on Windows NICE DCV servers and the root user on Linux NICE DCV servers\.